secretlint/secretlint/README.md

     - Secretlint adopt opt-in approach
     - We also need to custom rules by user
 		- See [Bring-your own-plugins (BYOP), via --custom-plugins option by KevinHock · Pull Request #255 · Yelp/detect-secrets](https://github.com/Yelp/detect-secrets/pull/255)
-- GitHub support [secret scanning](https://docs.github.com/en/code-security/secret-security/about-secret-scanning), but it work after commiting
+- GitHub support [secret scanning](https://docs.github.com/en/code-security/secret-security/about-secret-scanning), but it only works after push to your repository
     - Secretlint work on your local machine, Secretlint can prevent to commit

 ## Philosophy